DevHerobrine/RobloxShowcaseRoom/README.md

 - Get your car in the game.
 - Set the car's position to (0, 0, 0) and raise it so the wheels aren't embedded in the ground.
 - Put the car in game.ReplicatedStorage.Cars
+- You can also delete script in the car (Not required but recommended)
 - Do this for all your car and its done!

 ## How to create a Camera